sluder-ta/python_fcc/README.md

 Day 4 (4.12.25) Log:
 I'm cruising through this book while I've got the time to do so on the weekend.
 It's been very repetitive, but I think that's part of Shaw's process.
 I'm quickly approaching where I left off when I got the book the first time (exercise 14).
 I want to commit to completing the book, and actually building projets, not just completing an exercise out of a tutorial.
+Time for a break - 16/52 exercises for LP3THW.

+Day 5 (4.13.25) Log:
+I'm continuing to work through this book, and I'm now farther along than I've ever been.
+It's cool to see how functional Python can be in so many different ways.